Skip to content

 For example:

-Think of your big “resolution” (maybe “get promoted by Q4”) and ask, “What daily or weekly actions am I in full control of that would make that more likely?”
+If you find your big goals are harder to break down — e.g. say it’s “get promoted by Q4” — ask yourself “What daily or weekly actions am I in full control of that would make that more likely?”
 That’s your lead measure.

 Could be scheduling bi-weekly catch-ups with your manager to discuss growth, or volunteering for high-visibility projects.